FrancisZhuang/spirit-anime/README.md

 # Spirit Anime
 We would like to provide a spirit anime generator to our user.
-They can register their own spirit anime with name and dob, and have a fun.
+They can register their own spirit anime with name and dob.
+Enjoy it and have fun.

 ## Install
    pip install -r requirements.txt